Science of People - Logo

 • You’re born to speak with your hands.
 Researchers have found that infants who use more hand gestures at 18 months old have greater language abilities later on.
 Hand gestures speak to great intelligence.

 • Hand gestures make people listen to you.
-Spencer Kelly, associate professor of psychology and codirector of the Center for Language and Brain at Colgate University, found that gestures make people pay attention to the acoustics of speech.
+Spencer Kelly, associate professor of psychology and codirector of the Center for Language and Brain at Colgate University, found that1https://www.newswise.com/articles/gestures-fulfill-a-role-in-language gestures make people pay attention to the acoustics of speech.
 Kelly said, “Gestures are not merely add-ons to language—they may actually be a fundamental part of it.”

 • We can’t help it.
 Hand gestures come naturally to us.
 Spencer even found that blind people use hand gestures when speaking with other blind people.